Esfod/ACIT4620-Final-Portfolio/README.md

 ```

 ### Required Imports
-The required imports of library modules and scripts are all included in each script.
+The required imports of each library modules and scripts are all included in each script.
 The following imports are for demonstration purposes.
 ```bash
 import numpy as np
 import pandas as pd